Environmentally Critical Areas Update - What & Why

 Project Benefits

-By updating our ECA policies and regulations to improve their effectiveness and to include updated best available science, we can better protect our critical areas and manage development in areas that are hazardous to build on.
+Updating our ECA policies and rules to include current best available science will improve their effectiveness.
+As a result, we can better protect our environmentally critical areas and manage development in hazardous areas.
 We can also enhance the urban environment by protecting wetlands, fish and wildlife habitat, riparian corridors, and other ecological resources.
 The health of these areas is an important indicator of the overall health and well-being of our city.

 The End Result